A Trip to Chinatown: Background

+The source material for the musical was the 1835 English one-act farce, A Day Well Spent, by John Oxenford.
+In 1842 A Day Well Spent was extended into a full-length play titled He'll Have Himself a Good Time by Johann Nestroy.
+In 1938, Thornton Wilder adapted Nestroy's play into the comedy The Merchant of Yonkers, which was further expanded in 1955 into The Matchmaker, which in turn was adapted into the musical Hello, Dolly!
+(1964).

 Synopsis

-A group of young people in San Francisco tell their wealthy guardian, Uncle Ben, that they are going sightseeing in Chinatown.
-They really plan a night out on the town.
-They have engaged a chaperone, Mrs. Guyer, but her letter of acceptance is received by Uncle Ben, who misinterprets it as an invitation to a rendezvous.
-At "The Riche", the restaurant mentioned in the letter, where the young people have booked a table, he gets drunk.
-He does not see the young couples or Mrs. Guyer, and it turns out that he has forgotten his wallet, which leads to humorous complications.
+Two young men in San Francisco tell their wealthy but strict guardian, Uncle Ben, that they are going on an educational sightseeing trip to Chinatown.
+They really plan a double date night out on the town, with dinner and dancing.
+The men have engaged a chaperone, Mrs. Guyer, but her letter of acceptance is received by Uncle Ben, who misinterprets it as an invitation to a rendezvous.
+At "The Riche", the restaurant mentioned in the letter, where the young people have booked a table, the old man gets drunk.
+He does not see the young couples or Mrs. Guyer, and when he gets everyone's bill, it turns out that he has forgotten his wallet, which leads to humorous complications.
 Ben is unable to scold the young people for deceiving him, as they point out that they know about his own night out.